“Should I hire employees or independent contractors?”

 All of this tax and insurance business requires more paperwork, too, though it’s probably not as complicated as you fear, and there are tax pros and payroll services to help.

 In some states, local laws make it more difficult to fire an employee than an independent contractor.
 This varies considerably state by state, so it’s worth your time to research or ask an expert.

 With these added costs and complexities, however, come some significant benefits.
-You can train an employee in the style and procedures you prefer.
-If desired, you can also require that your employees not work for a competitor.
-This means, for example, keeping the best class trainers for yourself.
+Fro one thing, you can train an employee in the style and procedures you prefer, and require them to follow your rules and standards.

 Independent contractors are a different animal altogether.
 IC’s are simpler and less expensive to hire.
-There’s much less paperwork involved and you pay no taxes or workman’s comp: $10/hour is $10/hour.
+There’s much less paperwork involved and you pay no taxes or workman’s comp: $15/hour is $15/hour.

 Unfortunately, the IRS would prefer you not to hire them.
 They get less money when you hire an IC, and it’s easier to commit tax evasion, payment-under-the-table being the most common method.
 To discourage use of ICs, the IRS uses a very narrow definition of what constitutes an independent contractor.

 The chief thing to understand is that an IC must be a professional who owns their own licensed business, and who contracts only a portion of their time to you.
 They are free to contract the rest of their time to other businesses, including your competition, and to the public as well—which means that they must remain free to compete directly with you.

 And that’s only the beginning.
 Here are other rules dog pro business owners will have difficulty not breaking: